Double Life (Pharrell Williams song)

-"Double Life" is a song by American musician Pharrell Williams.
-Originally previewed on Williams' YouTube channel on May 8, the song was released by Columbia Records as a single for the soundtrack of the film Despicable Me 4 on June 14, 2024.
+"Double Life" is a song written, produced, and performed by American musician Pharrell Williams.
+Originally previewed on Williams' YouTube channel on May 8, the song was released by Columbia Records as a single for the soundtrack of the animated film Despicable Me 4 on June 14, 2024.

 Release

 On May 8, 2024, Williams previewed a 30-second snippet of the song's bridge on his YouTube channel.
 On June 14, 2024, Williams officially released the full song as a single ahead of its appearance in the film Despicable Me 4.

+Composition

+Sheet music for "Double Life" shows the key of G♯ minor with a tempo of 120 beats per minute in common time.